How to Measure for Acoustic Panels

 • Measure from the top of the skirting board to the ceiling.

-• Leave a 1–3 mm expansion gap at the top or bottom, which trims can cover neatly.
+• Take measurements in at least two or three spots and again use the smallest figure.
+Leave a 1–3 mm expansion gap at the top or bottom, which you can cover with trim for a clean finish.

 3. Note Any Obstacles